hiiamboris/red-wiki/VID-Reference-Documentation.md

 **Syntax**

-    panel <divider> <options> [<body>]
+    panel <options> [<content>]

-    <divider> : optional number of row or columns (integer!).
     <options> : optional list of settings for the panel.
-    <body>    : panel's VID content description (block!).
+    <content> : panel's VID content description (block!).

 **Description**

 Constructs a child panel inside the current container, where the content is another VID block.
-A divider argument can be provided, setting a grid-mode layout:
+In addition to other face options, an integer divider option can be provided, setting a grid-mode layout:

-* if the direction is `across`, divider represents number of columns.
+* if the direction is across, divider represents number of columns.
-* if the direction is `below`, divider represents number of rows.
+* if the direction is below, divider represents number of rows.

 ***
 ## group-box